Robust Mesh Saliency Ground Truth Acquisition in VR via View Cone Sampling and Manifold Diffusion: Experimental Results and Discussion

 \subsection{Comparative Analysis of Quantitative Results}

-In quantitative experiments, we employ Shuffled Area Under the Curve (sAUC), Correlation Coefficient (CC), and Kullback-Leibler Divergence (KL) as metrics to evaluate the correspondence between saliency maps and eye-tracking density.
+In quantitative experiments, we employ Shuffled Area Under the Curve (sAUC), Correlation Coefficient (CC), and Kullback-Leibler Divergence (KL) as metrics to evaluate the correspondence between saliency maps and eye-tracking density maps. sAUC, serving as a location-based metric, effectively eliminates inherent human observation bias and evaluates the model’s spatial discriminability for real fixation points.
+CC focuses on assessing the linear correlation between the predicted distribution and the ground-truth density distribution in terms of overall trends.
+KL divergence, serving as a probabilistic distribution metric, imposes strict penalties on false negatives in saliency prediction\cite{zhang2025mesh}.
 Furthermore, we introduce the Internal Consistency (IC) metric to quantify the statistical stability of data obtained through different acquisition mechanisms, as defined in Eq. (\ref{eq10}):

 where $\psi$ denotes the saliency generation function, and $E_{odd}$ and $E_{even}$ represent the eye-tracking data sequences corresponding to odd and even frames, respectively.